 Financing Costs: The unamortized financing costs include consulting, attorneys' fees, and other fees incurred in connection with the bond obligations of Marauder.
-These costs are capitalized and are amortized using the interest method over the lives of the bonds and are included as amortization expense.
-Accumulated amortization at August 31, 2016 and 2015 was \$1,269,712 and \$1,176,415, respectively.
+These costs are netted against the long-term debt balance and are amortized using the interest method over the lives of the bonds and are included as amortization expense.
+The balance at August 31, 2018 and 2017 was \$854,809 and \$954,803, respectively.
+Accumulated amortization at August 31, 2018 and 2017 was \$1,460,360 and \$1,361,086, respectively.

 Surplus Expense: Marauder's agreement with the University requires that the year-end balance in the surplus account held by the trustee, less applicable amounts for management fees that have not been funded to the management fee accounts, is paid at 90 percent to the University as a land/lease payment, with the remaining 10 percent to the Foundation.
 The trustee is required to calculate this surplus from the audited financial statements.
-Based on the information provided by the trustee, the amount calculated for the years ended August 31, 2016 and 2015 was \$55,075 and \$184,419, respectively.
+Based on the information provided by the trustee, the amount calculated for the years ended August 31, 2018 and 2017 was \$185,269 and \$160,915, respectively and is included within operating expenses on the Consolidated Statements of Activities and Changes in Net Assets.